kanglicheng/code-school/course/readings/dev-seup.md

 ## Phase 0: Preparing your machine

-Here we will install basic developer tools, such as [homebrew][homebrew] (a 3rd party package manager for MacOS), Xcode (a library of developer tools provided by Apple), and Atom (a full-featured text-editor).
+Here we will install basic developer tools, such as [homebrew][homebrew] (a 3rd party package manager for MacOS), Xcode (a library of developer tools provided by Apple), git (a version control system we will be using throughout the course), and Atom (a full-featured text-editor).

 ### Xcode
 Let's start with Xcode.
 First download and install Xcode from the App Store.